IMF says it lowered own standards for Greek program

 According to the evaluation, the Washington-based lender may have been overly constrained by working with its European partners within a monetary union, and not focused enough on ensuring political support existed within Greece for the rapid economic adjustments called for under the bailout.

-The report also said there was a problem getting adequate data from Athens on its economy, and the IMF should be more skeptical of official data going forward.
+The report also said there was a problem getting adequate data from Athens on its economy.

 FALSE DATA

-In 2012, the IMF and the other lenders approved a new, longer program for Greece to help it bring its economy back into gear, once it was clear the previous bailout was not working.
+In 2012, the IMF and the other lenders approved a new program for Greece to help it bring its economy back into gear.

 Greece's problems with providing official data may not be a thing of the past, as the Fund said Greece provided inaccurate information to the IMF in January.